WinstarLegend/VidTidy/README.md

 # VidTidy
 VidTidy is a Windows Forms Application for quickly sorting video, media, and other files.
 This project is made my me in my free time, so updates may be irregular, infrequent and/or nonexistent.
+Requires .Net 4.7.8 and VLC media player with the included activeX plugin installed.

 # Features
 - Play media files to be sorted in an embeded VLC window.